-1. Stability of Landing Site
+Stability of Landing Site

-There are no significant concerns with the geological stability of the landing site at Dockweiler State Beach in terms of shoreline retreat associated with coastal erosion or sea level rise, since no coastal bluff is present and project-related infrastructure is located outside of the tidal zone.
+There are no significant concerns with the geological stability of the landing site at Dockweiler Beach in terms of shoreline retreat associated with coastal erosion or sea level rise, since there is no coastal bluff present and project-related infrastructure will be installed outside of the tidal zone.
 Terrestrial construction activities including excavation and trenching could potentially aggravate erosion by exposing additional volumes of sediment to weather and the tides.
 However, construction activities are located outside of the tidal range, and should not be exposed to tidal flows.
-To minimize impacts associated with terrestrial erosion, Special Condition 18 requires TE SubCom to submit to the Executive Director for review and approval a Stormwater Management Plan which incorporates erosion control measures for all activities.
+To minimize impacts associated with terrestrial erosion, Special Condition 20 requires TE SubCom to submit to the Executive Director for review and approval a SWPPP which incorporates erosion control measures for all activities.
+The four marine bores will be installed using HDD which will minimize the potential for erosion.

-The EIR for the first phase of the project included a sea level rise analysis prepared by TE SubCom.
+The EIR included a sea level rise analysis prepared by TE SubCom.
 TE SubCom used the Coastal Storm Modeling System (CoSMos), developed by the USGS to model the effects of a conservative projection of 1.75 meters of sea level rise.
 This projection constitutes a worst case scenario of potential sea level rise expected by the year 2100 and does not take into account future beach replenishment projects that could be implemented to reverse beach loss.
-Modeling results indicated that project components seaward of the beach manholes and ocean ground beds would be inundated.
-All infrastructure at the landing site, including the beach manholes and ocean ground beds, are designed to withstand seawater.
-However, as sea level rises, wind and wave action under normal and extreme conditions will reach farther inland, leaving open the potential for increased erosion and deposition of beach sand on the landward edge of Dockweiler State Beach.
-Under these future ocean and weather conditions, there is a potential that project components buried under the beach could become unburied, resulting in a hazard to the public.
-To address this concern, Special Condition 25 requires that for as long as the cable and associated infrastructure are present, should any of the project components become unburied, TE SubCom will be responsible for reburying the exposed project components.
-With Special Conditions 18 and 25 in place, the proposed landing site will not contribute to erosion and will minimize the potential for future hazards.
+As shown in Exhibit 16, modeling results show that project components seaward of the proposed beach manhole and ocean ground beds would be inundated.
+However, all infrastructure at the landing site, including the beach manholes and ocean ground beds are designed to withstand seawater and would, thus, not pose a danger to the public or result in harm to other project components.
+However, as the sea level rises, wind and wave action under normal and extreme conditions will reach farther and farther inland, leaving open the potential for increased erosion and deposition of beach sand on the landward edge of Dockweiler State Beach.
+Under these future ocean and weather conditions, there is a potential that project components buried under the beach, such as the cable, beach manholes and ocean groundbeds, as well as portions of the terrestrial cable could become unburied, resulting in a hazard to the public.
+To address this concern, Special Condition 27 requires that for as long as the cable and associated infrastructure are present, should any of the project components become unburied, TE SubCom will be responsible for reburying the exposed project components.
+With Special Conditions 20 and 27 in place, the proposed landing site will not contribute to erosion and will minimize the potential for future hazards.

-2. Geologic Processes and the Submarine Cable
+Geologic Processes and the Submarine Cable

-The safety of the submarine cables along their routes offshore is of concern because, as described in Section E, repair operations have the capacity to adversely impact marine organisms.
+The safety of the submarine cables along their routes offshore is of concern because, as described in the Section E, repair operations have the capacity to adversely impact marine organisms.
 Accordingly, to limit the need to conduct repair operations, the potential for breaks or damage to the cable related to erosion, scour, unstable soils, seismic activity or other hazards should also be minimized.
-To address these concerns, Special Condition 5 requires TE SubCom to bury the cable to a depth of one meter where feasible.
+To address these concerns, Special Condition 5 requires TE SubCom to bury the cable to a depth of 1 meter where feasible.
 Burying the cable will protect it from scour and erosion associated with marine currents and waves.
-TE SubCom estimates that it can bury the cable along approximately 60% of the route.
+TE SubCom estimates that it can bury the cable along approximately 60-80% of the route.
+Further, the route was engineered to avoid potential hazards, including areas of potential geologic instability.